-I appeal to each of you to join me and the department in this journey as we work to turn South Africa into a construction site to improve the lives of all South Africans.
+I want to ask each of you to join me and us in this incredible journey as we work to turn South Africa into a construction site.
+We must become obsessed with infrastructure led economic growth that will ignite job creation throughout South Africa.